Stage 1: Early engagement

 A well designed, attractive city which preserves the identity and character of local villages.

 CBCity acknowledges the traditional custodians of this land, the Darug and the Eora peoples.
-We recognise and respect their cultural heritage, beliefs and relationship with the land, and pay our respects to their Elders past, present and emerging.
+We recognise and respect their cultural heritage, beliefs and relationship with the land, and pay our respects to their Elders past, present and emerging, and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 What personal information do we collect?